algolia/algoliasearch-client-swift/doc/offline-mode.md

 ### Activation

 An `OfflineClient` provides all the features of an online `Client`.
-It returns `MirroredIndex` instances, which in turn provide all the features of online `Index` instances.
+It returns `MirroredIndex` instances, which also provide all the features of online `Index` instances.

 However, until you explicitly enable the offline mode by calling `enableOfflineMode()`, your offline client behaves like a regular online client.
-The same goes for indices: *you must explicitly activate mirroring* by settings the `mirrored` property to `true`.
+The same goes for indices: *you must explicitly activate mirroring* by setting the `mirrored` property to `true`.
 The reason is that you might not want to mirror all of your indices.

-*Warning: Calling offline features before enabling mirroring on an index is a programming error and will be punished by an assertion failure.*
+**Warning:** Calling offline features before enabling mirroring on an index is a programming error and will be punished by an assertion failure.

 ### Synchronization

-You have entire control over *what* is synchronized and *when*.
+You have entire control over **what** is synchronized and **when**.

 #### What